IRS Form 1045 Instructions

 Line 4

-If you filed a joint return or separate years for some tax years, but not all tax years involved in determining the carryback, list the involved years and specify the type of return for each year:
+If you filed a joint return or separate return for some tax years, but not all tax years involved in determining the carryback, list the involved years and specify the type of tax returns for each year:

 • Joint return: (J)